dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 ## 7.2 Call and phase small variants using clair3 and longphase

-Clair3 step takes the bam file as input and it produces two vcf files: phased and unphased snps.
+Clair3 step takes the bam file as input and it produces two vcf files: phased and unphased SNPs.
 It uses longshot to phase the small variants
 Use the following command to run Clair3
 ```
 snakemake -p -j8 results/clair3/ERR7091271.ont.minimap2.vcf.gz